r-arduino/arduinor/README.md

 # arduino
 `arduino` R package provides a simplified approach to get serial data from arduino to R. Right now it depends on [Tod E. Kurt](https://github.com/todbot)'s [arduinoSerial](https://github.com/todbot/arduino-serial) C library, which can **only runs on POSIX-compatible systems, such as Mac OS X and Linux**.
 As a result, for now this package can only runs on these systems as well.

 I'm working on getting this [libserialport](https://sigrok.org/wiki/Libserialport) C++ package to R. Once I finished the importing, I will try to move the dependencies of this package on top of that.
+So hopefully, in the future, we will be able to get this work on Windows as well.

 # Installation
 ```r